Cody Bellinger Player Props: Cubs vs. Blue Jays

-Cody Bellinger and his .488 on-base percentage over his past 10 games (109 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Toronto Blue Jays and Chris Bassitt on August 12 at 3:07 PM ET.
+The Chicago Cubs, including Cody Bellinger and his .694 slugging percentage over his past 10 games, battle starting pitcher Hyun-Jin Ryu and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He notched a home run while going 2-for-4 in his most recent game against the Blue Jays.
+He had two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Blue Jays.

 Cody Bellinger Game Info & Props vs. the Blue Jays